onflow/flow/flips/20201310-storage-fees.md

 #### Account Storage Tracking (Execution Environment)

-- Every account should have a `storage_capacity` and `storage_used` of type uint64 and unit of byte
+- For each account two additional 64-bit unsigned integer (uint64) values are stored in the execution state (i.e. the values are explicitly stored and not inferred).
-- Minimum amount of `storage_capacity` for each account is 100KB (as defined by the **StorageFeesContract**)
+  - Storage Capacity (`storage_capacity`): The maximum amount of storage each account can store (in bytes).
+The minimum value is 100KB (as defined by the **StorageFees**).
-- `storage_used` is the sum of data stored on ledger (sum of register value byte size owned by this account) (register keys are not part of storage used)
+  - Storage Used (`storage_used`): The amount of storage the account currently uses (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register values for the account.
+Register keys are not part of storage used.
-- on every transaction `storage_used` should be updated
+- After each transaction, the `storage_used` value must be updated.
-- both storage_capacity and storage_used is only controlled by the **StorageFeesContract** smart contracts and no user has access to it.
+- The `storage_capacity` value is only writeable by the **StorageFees** smart contract.
+Other code only has read access.
+- The `storage_used` is only writeable by the execution environment.
+Other code only has read access.
-- If a transaction tries to store more data than the limit, the tx should fail.
+- If a transaction tries to store more data than the limit, the transaction should fail.
+The resulting error clearly states that the storage capacity was reached.

-#### StorageFeesContract (part of service account)
+#### Storage Fees Smart Contract (part of the service account)

-- is a smart contract that holds the deposits and provides functionality for accounts to acquire or release `storage_capacity`.
+- The Storage Fees smart contract is a smart contract that collects the deposits and provides functionality for accounts to acquire or release `storage_capacity`.
-- the smallest unit of storage purchase is initially set to 10KB but can change as a parameter inside the smart contract.
+- The smallest unit of storage purchase is initially set to 10KB.
+This can be changed by the smart contract.
-- price of storage is 1KB for 1mF.
+- Price of storage is 1KB for 1mF.
+This can be changed by the smart contract.
-- accounts can purchase more storage by calling a method on the StorageFeesContract.
+- Accounts can purchase more storage by calling a method on the **StorageFees**.
-- one account can purchase storage for another account.
+- An account can purchase storage for a different account.
-- accounts can release storage (note that each account can't have less than 100KB, at a cost of 0.1F) and get back the money.
-This feature should be disabled using a boolean initially to prevent attacks and spam transactions to make money by storage deposits.
+- Accounts can release storage and be refunded.
+This operation cannot reduce an account's `storage_capacity` below the account minimum storage capacity.
+This feature should initially be disabled (to prevent attacks and spam transactions to make money by storage deposits).
-- `FlowServiceAccount.deductAccountCreationFee(account)` (fees contract) calls **StorageFeesContract** and purchases 100KB storage capacity for the account.
+- Calling `deductAccountCreationFee` on the **FlowServiceAccount** smart contract whit an account, indirectly calls the **StorageFees** smart contract and purchases 100KB (minimum account storage capacity) for that account.

-### Execution environment changes
+### Execution Environment Changes

 The execution environment has three responsibilities:

-- keeping the storage used up to date (after every transaction)
+1. Keeping the `storage_used` value up to date after every transaction.
-- preventing accounts of going over storage capacity
+1. Preventing accounts going over storage capacity.

-- giving fvm access to `storage_capacity` and `storage_used`
+1. Enabling the Flow Virtual Machine (`fvm`) package access to the `storage_capacity` and `storage_used` values:
-    - read access for all accounts to both values
+    - Read access is permitted to both values for Cadence code
-    - `storage_used` set access to no one (only the execution env changes this)
+    - Write access to `storage_used` is only permitted from the execution environment.
-    - `storage_capacity` set access only to **StorageFeesContract**
+    - Write access to `storage_capacity` is only permitted from the **StorageFees** smart contract

-`storage_capacity` and `storage_used` will be stored in the following registers:
+`storage_capacity` and `storage_used` are stored in the following registers:

 ```json
 [